peyao/docs/docs/dtgateway_api.md

 ### PUT /ws/v2/config/auth -- For kerberos & groupSupport is true.

 Function: The clients will send a PUT request to this web service to configure kerberos authentication.
 The request body is shown below.
 The configuration comprises of 6 properties, out of which 2 properties are mandatory and rest are optional.
 The mandatory properties are "kerberosPrincipal" & "kerberosKeytab".
+The Configuration file dt-site.xml is updated.
 In this case groupSupport is true, so a configuration file "external-roles" is created.

 ```json